HOME WISE Uranium Project > Mining & Milling > Issues >

 Nonproliferation organization blasts Australian Government move to sell uranium to India

-The Arms Control Association external link (ACA), a leading nuclear nonproliferation research and advocacy organization, strongly criticized the Australian government's decision to pursue the sale of uranium to India.
+The Arms Control Association (ACA), a leading nuclear nonproliferation research and advocacy organization, strongly criticized the Australian government's decision to pursue the sale of uranium to India.

 "This move flagrantly contradicts Australia's long standing international nuclear nonproliferation commitments and should be reconsidered and reversed," said Daryl G. Kimball, executive director of ACA.